VikramadityaDev/OneDevice-OneLogin/README.md

 # OneDevice-OneLogin
-One login in One device functionality using Firebase Authentication, Firestore & Unique Identifier in Flutter.
+This is just an demo for One login in One device functionality using Firebase Authentication, Firestore & Unique Identifier in Flutter.

 ## Description